 Are There Any Extra Features?

 Finally, the last thing you may want to think about is whether you want a float with extra features.
-If you’re going to be chilling for a long time, you’ll want a float that comes with cup holders and armrests.
+If you’re going to be chilling for a long time, you’ll want a swimming pool float for tanning that comes with cup holders and armrests.

 These will make sure that your experience is as comfortable as possible.
 You can lie back and work on your tan with a cocktail in arms reach.